 Timings – 6:30 am to 7:30 pm

-The history of Jallianwala Bagh in Punjab resounds on its brutality and the mass genocide undertaken by the British force.
+The history of Jallianwala Bagh resounds on its brutality and the mass genocide undertaken by the British force.
 On the occasion of Baisakhi, the British battalions ordered a violent charge on the peaceful gathering of hundreds of people celebrating the joyous festival.

 In memory of the lives sacrificed in the one-sided massacre, a statue was erected post-independence to honour the lives of the lost.
 A wall vouching for the bullet wounds and a well that was used as an escape also speak for the dead.